Recovering from an addiction requires abstinence from drugs or other addictive substances.

 Overcoming Drug Addiction.

-Here’s a list of the ultimate advice for addiction and recovery:
+Here’s a list of the ultimate advice:

 Recovery is a Slow Process